 A patient isn’t just a person with health issues — they are also customers whose needs should be satisfied if you want to keep them loyal to your services.
 The competition for the patient is huge, and the existing networks do their best, implementing IoT best practices to appear to be the most appropriate choice.
 They try to be different and bring more value to the customers.
 In a fast-paced society, this value lies in providing faster, more affordable, and accessible services and fit them into the patient’s schedule.

 Drug intake management

 One of the most popular directions for medical IoT concerns administering drug usage – and rightly so.
 Not all patients adhere to medication regimens, which makes the whole treatment process less effective.
 Another issue is that many people, especially the elderly, have to be reminded of taking the pills.
-Add to that the growing number of older population — and you’ll see why developing the drug management IoT is a trend.
+Add to that the growing number of the older population — and you’ll see why developing the drug management IoT is a best practice.

 Automating the routine work is what every sphere is trying to do, so humans can dedicate the time to what only they can do best.
 In healthcare, automation means data gathering and processing, speech-to-text conversion, drug dosage management, etc.

 Automating brings many advantages like less time spent on routine paperwork and more attention to patients, but it also eliminates human errors, which at times can be life-saving.
 Electronic healthcare records and management systems are prime examples of IoT in this direction.